nathanRenardC2/template-api-express-ts-prisma/README.md

 ## Configuration

-* Add an .env file to the root of the project and copy content below
+* Step 1 : Add an .env file to the root of the project and copy content below

 ```
 POSTGRES_USER= "postgres"